luisscastillo/lean-game/README.md

-# lean-game
+# The Euclid Game

-Introductory game on Linear Geometry by using Lean 3 theorem prover.
+Introductory game on Axiomatic Geometry by using Lean 3 theorem prover.

 Available now at: https://luisscastillo.github.io/lean-game/